kheirandishamirhosein/WeatherApp/README.md

 This app must be given access to the internet and the location of the phone. api of this app from the site
 It is https://openweathermap.org/.
+and use https://api.keybit.ir/time/, for solor calendar (persian calendar).
 (And I am still working on the development of this app)
 ---------------
 Home screen